Man's decomposed body found in Martin County

 Investigators said a bicycle was located by a worker in the area earlier in the week.
 Damage to the bicycle was consistent with a crash, FHP spokeswoman Indiana Miranda said.

+The medical examiner will determine the official cause of the man's death.

+"Bridge Road in that section from I-95 east to U.S. 1 is really a treacherous roadway," Snyder said.

-Detectives at the scene said the investigation will cause some traffic slowdowns in the area for the next several hours.
+The investigation caused some traffic slowdowns in the area for several hours.

 Scripps Only Content 2023